 In 1974 fishermen began feeding an Indo-Pacific humpback dolphin, (Sousa chinensis), from small craft on the waters of Tin Can Inlet and the Great Sandy Strait.
 As with the situation at Monkey Mia and Moreton Bay this escalated into hand feeding of several of the dolphins in the area.
-Today, fish may be purchased from a kiosk adjacent to the area, where wardens are present to oversee feeding.
-There are no formal controls however, on either site management or provisioning as there are at other locations.
+Today, fish may be purchased on site from Barnacles Dolphin Centre where wardens are present to oversee feeding.
+Swimming with, or touching the dolphins is however prohibited by law with financial penalties in force.
 Being situated only 200km from Brisbane, concerns have been raised about the ease with which the visitors to the area could increase.
 Indeed some of the businesses which are choosing to capitalise on this venture conduct coach tours and helicopter flights.